 CAUTION!
 Be sure to stop the blade when returning the carriage.
 This will not only prevent the blade from being pulled off and ruined by a wood sliver, but also will increase the life of the blade.

 Return the carriage to the front of the mill by turning the carriage forward/reverse switch down.
-The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.
 Always disengage the blade before returning the carriage for the next cut.